 South Fork Salmon River Trail to Pilot Peak Lookout is a 65.5 mile moderately trafficked out and back trail located near Warren, Idaho that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 off road driving